 Make sure you create enough logical logs to handle your longest transaction.
-Typically, long transactions occur when you create or delete a very large dataset or when you compress a geodatabase.
-You must checkpoint your logical logs by backing them up before you reach the long transaction high water mark percentage defined by the LTXHWM parameter in your Informix onconfig file.
-You should not change either the LTXHWM or LTXEHWM without the consent of an Informix technical support expert that is familiar with the behavior of the Informix Spatial DataBlade.
-If a transaction fails to complete and is rolled back because it reaches the long transaction high water mark, then you do not have enough logical logs.
+Typically, long transactions occur when you create or delete a large dataset or when you compress a geodatabase.
+You must checkpoint your logical logs by backing them up before you reach the long transaction high watermark percentage defined by the LTXHWM parameter in your Informix onconfig file.
+You should not change either the LTXHWM or LTXEHWM without the consent of an Informix technical support expert who is familiar with the behavior of the Informix Spatial DataBlade.
+If a transaction fails to complete and is rolled back because it reaches the long transaction high watermark, then you do not have enough logical logs.